Sigma Repository Electronic Theses and Dissertations Project

 |Online Discussion Tracking||No1||Yes5|

 1 ProQuest is a subscription-based service.
 It accepts final graduate works from many different graduate programs, physics, history, chemistry, journalism, to name but a few.
 The participating institution (e.g., university, college, hospital) subscribes to the database.
 The staff, students, and faculty of the subscribing institution may access the database while on campus or when using a VPN connection.
 Traditional citation data is made available to authors.

 2 If your thesis/dissertation was written prior to 1997, or your university/college did not participate in the ProQuest database, there is a high probability that your work is not available in ProQuest.

-4 The Henderson Repository features item level usage statistics that enable authors to view and track item record views and file downloads around the globe.
+4 The Sigma Repository features item level usage statistics that enable authors to view and track item record views and file downloads around the globe.
 This quantifiable data may be added to a tenure dossier and presented to administrators and funders as proof of impact and as evidence of a need for future funding.

-5 The Henderson Repository offers Altmetric© tracking which captures and collates digital conversations surrounding scholarly content from a range of online sources.
+5 The Sigma Repository offers Altmetric© tracking which captures and collates digital conversations surrounding scholarly content from a range of online sources.
 Know what people are saying about your work.
 See if it is influencing policy or making news outlets.
 No more missed collaboration and funding opportunities.
 Address any misinterpretations about your work as they appear.